kevinheavey/solana-bankrun/README.md

   that we can use in our transactions.
 * We haven't loaded any specific programs, but by default we have access to the System Program, the SPL token programs and the SPL memo program.

+## Getting Started

+NPM package is coming soon.

+If you want to contribute, make sure you have Yarn and the Rust toolchain installed.

+Then run `yarn` to install deps, run `yarn build` to build the binary and `yarn test` to run the tests.